tannerrj/crossfire-calculators/README.md

 The web pages are self contained in that the necessary html elements and javascript are all within the one web page file, so open the file in a browser and it should work.

+## Contributing

+ * Contributions are welcome.
+ * Pull requests are welcome.
+ * Creating a fork on this code base is also welcome.

 ## Questions:

 I can be reached via [tannerrj GitHub Profile](https://github.com/tannerrj)